 An exciting new exhibition is bringing Pablo Picasso’s (1881-1973) Cannes studio to London for an immersive art experience.
 The Bastian gallery in Mayfair has delved into the Spanish artist’s huge collection of objects, including furniture, sculpture, ceramics, drawings and prints, to recreate his creative space.

 Picasso moved to the south of France in 1946 and filled the surfaces and floors of his studio with source material and original works.
 This new exhibition, ‘Atelier Picasso’, will feature photographs of the artist in his studio by close friend André Villers.

 Among the Picasso pieces on show will be the ‘Complete Set of 20 Visage plates’ from 1963, which features different sizes of plates depicting a smiling face motif.
 His ceramic ‘Wood Owl’ (1969) and his ceramics of female and male faces will also be displayed, including the beautiful Carreau Visage d’Homme (1965).
 Among his ink drawings include ‘Deux nus et têtes d’hommes’ and ‘Le Voyeur’.
 The artworks will be displayed alongside furniture from his famous Villa La Californie, making the visitor feel like they are stepping into the artist’s studio.

-For a guide to what’s on in London in October 2020, click here.
+Find out what’s on in London in November 2020 here.